-The next employment situation report for December 2018 will be released on Friday, January 4, 2019.
+The next employment situation report for February 2020 is scheduled to be released on Friday, March 6, 2020.